Apple silicon: W2+ and N-series SoCs (Wireless connectivity)

-The Apple W1 is a SoC used in the 2016 AirPods and select Beats headphones.
-It maintains a Bluetooth Class 1 connection with a computer device and decodes the audio stream that is sent to it.

 Apple W2

 The Apple W2, used in the Apple Watch Series 3, is integrated into the Apple S3 SiP.
-Apple said the chip makes Wi-Fi 85% faster and allows Bluetooth and Wi-Fi to use half the power of the W1 implementation.
+Apple claimed the chip makes Wi-Fi 85% faster and allows Bluetooth and Wi-Fi to use half the power of the W1 implementation.

 Apple W3

-The Apple W3 is used in the Apple Watch Series 4, Series 5, Series 6, SE (1st generation), Series 7, Series 8, SE (2nd generation), and Ultra.
-It is integrated into the Apple S4, S5, S6, S7 and S8 SiPs.
+The Apple W3 is used in the Apple Watch Series 4 and newer, SE (1st generation) and newer, and Ultra (1st generation) and newer.
+It is integrated into the Apple S4 through S10 SiPs.
 It supports Bluetooth 5.0/5.3.

+Apple N1

+The Apple N1 is used in iPhone 17, iPhone 17 Pro, iPhone Air, and the M5-based eighth-generation iPad Pro.
+It incorporates Wi-Fi 7, Bluetooth 6, and Thread into one chip.
+Apple claims the chip will help boost the performance and reliability of features like AirDrop and Personal Hotspot.

+Comparison of W-series processors

+W1 and H-series SoCs (Bluetooth/audio processing)

+The W1 and the H series are a family of SoCs with Bluetooth wireless connectivity and low-power audio processing for use in headphones and speakers.